projectara/greybus-spec/source/bridged_phy.rst

 UART Protocol
 -------------

-A connection using the UART protocol on a |unipro| network is used to manage a simple UART controller.
-This protocol is very close to the CDC protocol for serial modems from the USB-IF specification, and consists of the operations defined in this section.
+A connection using the UART Protocol on a |unipro| network is used to manage a simple UART controller.
+This Protocol is very close to the CDC protocol for serial modems from the USB-IF specification, and consists of the operations defined in this section.